5 Reasons Why Your Google Ads Aren’t Performing Well

 You’ve Got An Unfocused Ad Group

-Ad groups within Google Ads have two components: keywords and ads.
-Keywords and ads that are in the same ad groups are tied together, so when someone searches one of your keywords, Google automatically selects an ad within the group.
-So, how do you know that the ad is relevant?
-Well, you don’t, which is why this can have disastrous results if your ad groups are unfocused.
+Ad groups within Google Ads consist of two components: keywords and ads.
+Keywords and ads in the same ad groups are tied together, so when someone searches one of your keywords, Google automatically selects an ad within the group.
+How do you know if the ad is relevant?
+Well, you don’t, and that’s why unfocused ad groups can lead to disastrous results.

 If your Google Ads campaign hasn’t been successful and you’ve got ad groups with keywords that aren’t closely related, try tweaking your ad groups.
 These groups should be closely related enough that they’ll be relevant to a search query regardless of which ad Google selects.